commonbaseapp/zodex/README.md

 Both `zerialize` and `dezerialize` accept an options object with the same properties.

-Since Zod does not allow the specification of the names of effects (refinements, transforms, and preprocesses), we allow you to supply as options maps of names to effects so that these can be part of serialization and deserialization.
-If none of these options are supplied, the effects will be omitted.
+Since Zod does not allow the specification of the names of checks and transforms (and preprocesses), we allow you to supply as options maps of names to checks/transforms so that these can be part of serialization and deserialization.
+If none of these options are supplied, the checks/transforms will be omitted.

 Properties:

-- `superRefinements` - Map of name to `.superRefine()` functions
+- `checks` - Map of name to `.checks()` functions
-- `transforms` - Map of name to `.transform()` functions
+- `transforms` - Map of name to `.transform()` (and `.preprocess`) functions
-- `preprocesses` - Map of name to `z.preprocess()` functions

 ## Use of JSON References